Ratimus/ADS114S0xB_RLR/ReadMe.md

-# ADS114S0xB Device Driver for Embedded Platforms by Ryan Richardson (aka `Ratimus`)
+# ADS114S0xB Device Driver for Embedded Platforms

+Author: Ryan Richardson

+This project focuses on developing a device driver for the ADS114S0xB Analog-to-Digital Converter (ADC) and includes a software emulation of the hardware components.
+Instead of interacting with physical hardware, the project emulates both the ADC and the SPI controller/bus, enabling thorough testing and validation.
+The driver communicates with the SPI bus using an abstract SPI controller interface, making it easy to switch to a hardware platform with minimal changes to the driver as long as the hardware controller implements the same interface.
+The project includes the hardware emulations, a bare-metal driver, a user-space application, and automated tests to verify functionality before proceeding with hardware integration.

+## Objectives

-This project demonstrates the general approach to developing a device driver for embedded platforms, allowing the microcontroller to communicate with and control an ADS114S0xB Analog-to-Digital Converter (ADC) via the Serial Peripheral Interface (SPI).
+The primary objective of this project was to design and implement a device driver for the ADS114S0xB Delta-Sigma ADC, with the following key goals:

+Device Driver Implementation:
+- Develop a bare-metal driver capable of initializing the device, performing SPI read and write operations, and interacting with all device registers.

+ADC Functionality:
+- Ensure the driver can correctly read ADC values and change ADC channels as specified in the datasheet.

+User-Space Application: Create a user-space application that communicates with the driver to:
+- Retrieve ADC values
+- Read and modify register values
+- Select different ADC channels

+Software Emulation:
+- Since this project does not involve physical hardware, all interactions with the ADS114S0xB are simulated via software.
+The emulation includes both the ADC itself and the SPI bus and controller, enabling validation of driver functionality in the absence of hardware.

 ## Project Structure